powerjg/learning_gem5/part2/simplecache.rst

     system.cache.hitRatio                        0.905780                       # The ratio of hits to the total access

 And when using a 128 KB cache, we get a slightly higher hit ratio.
-It seems like our cache is working as exepected!
+It seems like our cache is working as expected!

 ::